graphprotocol/mission-control-indexer/guides/testnet-economics/README.md

   that the allocation was closed in.
     - Note that during this time, if that Allocation is still receiving query fees, they will be added to the pool in which the Allocation was closed, not the next epoch.
-- The query fees can be claimed after the `channelDisputesEpoch` time is up.
+- The query fees can be claimed after the `channelDisputeEpochs` time is up.

-When you examine the formula, you will notice that you can actually **receive a smaller query fee** **rebate than the query fees you collected**.
-This is shown with an example in the screen shot
+When you examine the formula, you will notice that you can actually **receive a smaller query fee** **rebate than the query fees you collected**, as well as a larger amount than you collected.
-below:
+This is shown with an example in the screen shot below:

 ![Cobbs table](./images/cobbs-table.png)